I hear this question a lot: “Do I raise or return this error in Python?”

 You could also place the print line within the try

-block, however, this is less explicit.
+block, however, this is less explicit and can obscure the intended flow.

 When to return